hovermind/springboot-mvc/test_prerequisite.md

 ## JUnit
+A unit test should test functionality in isolation.
+Side effects from other classes or the system should be eliminated for a unit test, if possible.

 A JUnit test is a method contained in a class which is only used for testing.
 This is called a Test class.
 To define that a certain method is a test method, annotate it with the @Test annotation.
 You use an assert method, provided by JUnit or another assert framework, to check an expected result versus the actual result.
 ```
 import static org.junit.jupiter.api.Assertions.assertEquals;